-When car enthusiasts, even die-hard Camaro fans, think of the 1992 25th Anniversary Heritage Camaro RS (pictures), they will probably think of a special RS Camaro that came with special racing stripes and seats that were stitched with specialized 25th Anniversary logos, and the rest of it, just another RS Camaro.
+When car enthusiasts, even die-hard Camaro fans, think of the 1992 25th Anniversary Heritage Camaro RS, they will probably think of the ordinary RS Camaro that came with racing stripes and unique 25th Anniversary emblems.
+The sad thing is they'll probably never know what it was supposed to be.

 The fastest Camaro that Chevrolet put into production.

-But for $29,000 in 1992, not only was it a faster car than normal, but it was also a more expensive car than normal.
-So Chevrolet decided the best thing to do is make the Camaro, but take out all of the extras except for the heritage strips and the 25th anniversary badges.
+Other problems the Camaro RS police package encounter were the sticker prices.
+At $29,000, that would have made the Camaro a much more expensive ride than its competitors.
+So Chevrolet decided the best thing to do was to produce the Camaro, but take off all of the extras except for the heritage strips and the 25th Anniversary emblems.

-With only two being built, these Camaros would be a couple of the rarest Camaros of them all.
-Although, since they were never put into production and they were only considered as prototypes, they may be rare, but they are not considered very valuable.
+With only two being built, these Camaros would be a couple of the rarest Camaros out there today.
+But, unfortunately, since they were never put into production and they were only considered as prototypes, they may be rare, but they are not considered very valuable.